Trump v. Hawaii: Opinion of the Court

 On June 26, 2018, the Court delivered its opinion ruling in a 5–4 decision split along ideological lines.
 It upheld the validity of the travel ban as within the president's powers.
 Justices Breyer and Sotomayor both read versions of their dissents from the bench.
 The decision lifted the injunction against the travel ban's enforcement and remanded the case to lower courts for review of other arguments the plaintiffs raised.

 Delivering the majority opinion, Chief Justice Roberts concluded that the language of section 212(f) of the Immigration and Nationality Act clearly gives the president broad authority to suspend the entry of non-citizens into the country and that Trump's Presidential Proclamation 9645 did not exceed any textual limit on his authority.
 Under section 212(f), a president may limit alien entry when they find that such entry "would be detrimental to the interests of the United States".
 Trump determined that alien entries from some countries would be detrimental because those countries do not share adequate information with the U.S. for an informed decision on entry, and that entries from other countries were detrimental because their citizens created national security risks.
 Trump showed that the limits he put in place were tailored to protect American interests.
-The only prerequisite set forth in section 212(f) is that the president "find" that entry of the covered aliens would be detrimental to the interests of the U.S. The Supreme Court ruled: "The President has undoubtedly fulfilled that requirement here."
-According to Roberts, Trump acted within his powers.
+The only prerequisite set forth in section 212(f) is that the president make a finding that entry would be "detrimental" to U.S. interests.
+The law did not require the president to give a reasoned explanation that was "sufficient...to enable judicial review."
+The Supreme Court ruled: "The President has undoubtedly fulfilled that requirement here."